Jack11M/obminyashka.space/README.md

 # Obmenyashka (Child Goods Exchange)

-This is the back-end part of the IT-Hillel EVO project "Obmenyashka".
+This is the back-end part of the IT School Hillel EVO project "Obmenyashka".

-We want to give our users opportunity to share or exchange any children clothes.
+We want to give our users opportunity to share or exchange any children's clothes.

 The technologies used:
 - Java, Spring (Boot, Web MVC, Data JPA, Security), JWT, Lombok